 Some women feel some discomfort and experience bruising to the breast following the procedure.
 Please do not take any over the counter painkillers, such as paracetamol.

-If you are experiencing discomfort following the procedure then speak to the nurse in charge of your care on Appleby Suite.
+If you are experiencing discomfort following the procedure then speak to your nurse in charge of your care.